bagder/uncurled/people/motivated.md

 are also the fixes that are "temporary" and then just never get around to get modified or fixed.
 And why change something that works?

-Not to mention that most project also have a list of things they would like to change or fix one day but that nobody ever gets around to actually doing.
+Not to mention that most projects also have a list of things they would like to change or fix one day but that nobody ever gets around to actually doing.